NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog NetworkTarget with SendTimeoutSeconds = 100

-The NLog.Targets.NetworkTarget nuget-package changes the default value of TCP SendTimeout from waiting forever to 100 secs.
+The [NLog.Targets.Network](https://www.nuget.org/packages/NLog.Targets.Network) nuget-package changes the default value of TCP SendTimeout from waiting forever to 100 secs.

 The `NetworkTarget` should now react to the network-cable being unplugged and the TCP send-window being filled.